Jeremy enjoys reviewing cinema and television when not working as a chemist.

 10. There Are Several Godzillas of Varying Sizes

-Although we tend to think of "Godzilla" as one entity, there's actually been dozens of Godzillas throughout the years.
+Although we tend to think of "Godzilla" as one entity, there have actually been dozens of Godzillas throughout the years.
 They vary greatly in size but are generally growing larger as time passes, with Legendary, Shin, and especially Godzilla Earth being the biggest yet.
 And that's not even counting cloned forms like SpaceGodzilla and Mechagodzilla.

 Godzilla's morality also shifts back and forth; sometimes acting as a ruthless tyrant destroyer, others serving as Earth's protector.
 Still, even the "evil" Godzillas are somewhat sympathetic considering...